Marypearl/maryProjectClient/README.md

 # Tasks Completed

-# Created three tables on mongodb database collection
-# Tables in MongoBD database collection are:
+@.
+Created three tables on mongodb database collection.Tables in MongoBD database collection are:

 1. words : To store all actions words and accomplishment statements related to that action words
 2. formnews : To store details of user and that data can be used to populate a resume template when user hits the submit button
 3. jobs : Stored multiple job postings and user can apply jobs on website through link